 If you have not received your diploma in a timely fashion, begin by contacting your college dean's office to determine whether it has completed its final review of your record.
 If your dean's office confirms that it has awarded your degree, contact the Student Records Office to check on the progress of the production of your diploma.

 Students who participate in a commencement ceremony will receive an empty diploma case as they cross the stage, which they may keep as they await the actual diploma.
+Students who do not participate in a ceremony will be mailed the diploma case along with the diploma.

 Students who need official verification of having met their degree requirements before they receive their diploma may order their official transcript, which will include degree information once the degree has been posted to their record.